Getting the most of git (and RStudio)

 If you work alone, git is great to track changes and recover previous version of your files.
 You can also use a remote repository (more later) to have a back up and share your work.

-If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organize the various versions of the same file present in the multiple computers you and they use.
+If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organise the various versions of the same file present in the multiple computers you and they use.

 But what we mean by version control?

 Let’s imagine that we have a repository already working (later we’ll see how to create one).
 When you create a new file as part of the repository (or repo), that file is untracked or unversioned.
-This means that git will ignore the file and any change you made until you add it to the repo.
+This means that git will ignore the file and any change you made until you add it to the repo and start traking it changes.
 At that point the file is staged and it ready to get into the repository.
 To do that you do a commit and save that version of the file to the repo.
 This workflow modify --> add --> commit will repeat every time you want to save a version of the file.
 We don’t recommend making a commit every time you save the file or change a comma, and its also not a good idea to make a commit with a billion of changes.
 With practice and depending on how do you work, you will find a comfortable middle ground.

 The figure shows the states of a file: untracked or tracked.
 When it is tracked by the repository, the file can be staged, committed or modified.
 With the add action the file is “staged”, with the commit action the file is “saved” to the repository.
 This cycles repeats teach time the file is modified.